Anaminus/roblox-cure/source/info/network.md

 # Network Package

-Provides basic communication between peers.
+Provides communication between peers.

-Communication is done using Value objects, which are referred to as "packets".
-This package uses the "network" Configuration object to replicate packets to every peer.
+Communication is done by abstracting RemoteFunction objects as "sockets" and "listeners".
+All network related objects are contained in the "network" Configuration object, which is stored in the ReplicatedStorage service.

 ## API

-- `network.send ( ref, type, data )`
+- `network.Socket ( peer, port )`

-	Sends a packet of data.

-	- `ref` is a string that allows packets to be filtered by receiving peers.
-	- `type` is a [dataType](#datatype), which indicates the type of data to send.
-	- `data` is a [dataValue](#datavalue), which is the actual data to send.
+	Returns a new Socket object.

+	*peer* is a Player object representing the peer to connect to.
+A nil value indicates the server as the peer.

+	*port* is an integer between 0 and 65536.
+It is used as a filter for listeners.
+Defaults to 0.

-- `network.receive ( pattern, callback )`
+- `network.Listener ( port, callback )`

-	Returns a *receiver*, an object that receives packets of data.

-	- `pattern` is a Lua pattern string used to match the `ref` value of a packet.
+	Returns a new Listener object.

+	*port* is the port number to listen on.
+The listener will only listen for sockets with the same port number.

-	- `callback` is a function called when a matched packet is received.
-The following parameters are passed:
+	*callback* is a function called when the listener detects a connection.
-		- `data`, the [dataValue](#datavalue) received from the packet.
-		- `ref`, the reference string of the packet.

-	The receiver object is a table with the following fields:
+	The only parameter passed to the callback is a socket object representing the detected connection.

-	- `receiver.pattern` : The pattern used to match a packet's reference value.
+## Socket

+A Socket represents a connection between two peers.

+Sockets have the following members:

+- `Socket.Recipient`

+	A Player object representing the peer the socket is connected to.
+Will be `true` if the recipient is the server.

+- `Socket.Closed`

+	A bool indicating whether the socket has been closed.

+- `Socket:Send ( ... )`

+	Sends data to the recipient.

+- `Socket:Receive( )`

+	Receives data from the recipient.
+Received data is buffered, so this function will block if the buffer is empty.

+	The values returned correspond to the arguments given to a Send call.

+- `Socket:Close ( )`

+	Closes the connection.
+Subsequent calls to Send and Receive will throw an error.
+If Receive is blocking, then it will throw an error.

+## Listener

+A Listener is used to detect incoming connections from other peers.

+Listeners have the following members:

+- `Listener.Port`

+	The port the listener is listening on.
 Can be modified.

-	- `receiver.callback` : The function called when a packet is received.
+- `Listener.Callback`

+	A function called when a connection is detected.
+The only parameter passed to the callback is a socket object representing the detected connection.
 	Can be modified.
-	- `receiver.connected` : A bool indicating whether the receiver is connected.
-	- `receiver:disconnect()` : Stops the receiver from receiving any more packets.

-### Types

-For reference, the following types are defined.

-#### dataValue

-May be any value for which a Value object exists (i.e. IntValue).

-It may also be an array containing dataValues, including more arrays.

-#### dataType

-A string indicating the type of the corresponding dataValue.
-Case-insensitive.

-Should be an array if the dataValue is also an array.

-Examples:

-	dataType:  'Vector3'
-	dataValue: Vector3.new( 10, 10, 10 )

-	dataType:  { 'int', 'int', 'int' }
-	dataValue: {    10,    10,    10 }

-	dataType:  { 'bool', { 'int', 'int', 'int' }, 'string', 'number' }
-	dataValue: {   true, {    10,    10,    10 },  "hello",  math.pi }
+- `Listener:Close ( )`

+	Closes the listener.